goldstar/blackbeard/README.md

 # Blackbeard

-Blackbeard is a Redis backed collection system with a rack dashboard.
+Blackbeard is a Redis backed metrics collection system with a Rack dashboard.

 ## Installation